drug-design/course/docs/chapters/conformational-analysis.md

 ### Simulated Annealing, a Special Type of Dynamics

-Simulated annealing is a technique where the molecule is heated and then cooled very slowly so that conformational changes occurring will be at a local minimum.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/simulated-annealing-special-type-dynamics-ca55b4d2'><i class='fa fa-play' aria-hidden='true'></i></button>Simulated annealing is a technique where the molecule is heated and then cooled very slowly so that conformational changes occurring will be at a local minimum.
 This process is generally repeated many times until several very closely related and low energy conformations are obtained.
 The conformer of lowest energy is assumed to be global minimum.
 *[global minimum]: The global minimum of a function is the smallest value it takes on over its entire range of possibilities